Experience RECOVER CPR through Immersive Simulation

 There is a registration limit of 20 seats.

-Registration includes participation in all parts of the workshop and certification, snacks, beverages, and lunch both days, as well as a workshop welcome dinner on the first day.
+Registration includes participation in all parts of the workshop and certification, snacks, beverages, and lunch both days, as well as a workshop dinner on January 5th.

 Hotel and Travel